Getting started with the Azure Multi-Factor Authentication Server

 Keep this page open as we will refer to it after running the installer.

-Install and configure the Azure Multi-Factor Authentication Server
+Install and configure the MFA Server

 Now that you have downloaded the server you can install and configure it.
 Be sure that the server you are installing it on meets requirements listed in the planning section.